evidence-dev/evidence-vscode/README.md

 ## Requirements

+Evidence dev server and this extension require **Node.js** `version 16.14` or higher.
+You can download and install the latest version from [nodejs.org](https://nodejs.org/en/download/).

-Evidence VS Code requires the Svelte for VS Code extension.
-This will be installed automatically when you install Evidence VS Code.
+This extension also depends on [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode) that provides syntax highlighting and rich intellisense for Svelte components in VS Code.
+Svelte for VS Code will be installed automatically when you install Evidence extension.

+## Installation

+You can install Evidence extension from the [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=evidence-dev.evidence-vscode), or by searching for `Evidence` in the VS Code Extensions tab.

 ## Commands